Installing Rogue Docker

 How To Get The Container

-To get the most recent version of the docker image, first you will need to install docker in you host OS and be logged in.
+To get the most recent released docker container of rogue, first you will need to install docker in you host OS and be logged in.
 Then you can get a copy by running:

 Notes: